 TO BE PUBLISHED May 2020

-This conference will discuss the next steps for flooding and coastal erosion risk management policy in England.
+This conference will discuss the next steps for flooding and coastal erosion risk management policy in England and adapting to the increased risks associated with climate change.

-Further confirmed speakers include: Richard Bramley, NFU Environment Forum; Fay Bull, Regional Director - Water, AECOM; Jo Harrison, Asset Management Director, United Utilities; Heather Shepherd, Head of Engagement & Technical Support, National Flood Forum; Innes Thomson, Chief Executive, Association of Drainage Authorities and Councillor Andrew Waller, Executive Member for Economy and Strategic Planning, City of York Council.
+Further confirmed speakers include: Richard Bramley, NFU Environment Forum; Fay Bull, AECOM; Daniel Cook, Ambiental; Dr Tim Fox IMechE; Jo Harrison, United Utilities; Heather Shepherd, National Flood Forum; Innes Thomson, Association of Drainage Authorities and Councillor Andrew Waller, City of York Council.

 Baroness McIntosh of Pickering, Co-Chair, All-Party Parliamentary Water Group and Member, House of Lords EU Energy and Environment Sub-Committee has kindly agreed to chair part of this seminar.